HratchianGroup/niorep/README.md

 ### Introduction

 A compact orbital representation of ionization processes is described utilizing the difference of calculated one-particle density matrices.
-Natural orbital analysis involving this difference density matrix simplifies interpretation of electronic detachment processes and allows differentiation between one-electron transitions and shake-up/shake-off transitions, in which one-electron processes are accompanied by excitation of a second electron into the virtual orbital space.
+Natural orbital analysis involving this difference density matrix simplifies interpretation of electronic detachment processes and allows differentiation between one-electron transitions and cases where electron detachment is accompanied by further relaxation.
+In some cases, large degrees of orbtial relaxation may be interpretted as shake-up/down transitions or pseudo two-electron processes.

-*J. Chem.
-Phys.
-144, 204117, (2016)*
+L. M. Thompson, H. Harb, H. P. Hratchian, _J.
+Chem.
+Phys._ __144__, 204117 (2016).

 ### Use of the NIO Program